Radiance (fragrance): Reception

-The bottle design also attracted attention for its distinctive appearance.
-The rectangular flacon, described as "Vegas-y" and decorative, was recognized and became a visual hallmark of the fragrance.
-The outer carton was praised for its effective use of holographic foil and diffractive printing.
-Radiance employed full holographic coverage that enhanced its visibility at points of sale.
-The box was noted for its luminous effect, described as bold yet refined, creating the impression of "inner radiance."
-Design analysts highlighted three key aspects why the packaging was effective: its ability to visually attract shoppers, its reinforcement of the fragrance’s branding through design, and its implied message that the wearer would similarly stand out from the crowd.
+The bottle also received attention for its design.
+The rectangular flacon was described as "Vegas-y" and decorative.
+The outer carton used holographic foil and diffractive printing across its surface, which increased the packaging's visibility at points of sale.
+One analysis described the effect as creating an impression of "inner radiance."
+Design analysts identified the packaging's visual appeal, its connection to the fragrance's branding, and its suggestion that the wearer would stand out as factors contributing to its effectiveness.

-In terms of sales, Elizabeth Arden stated on their 2012 annual report that net sales rose by 6.5%, or $71.7 million, for the fiscal year ending June 30, 2011, compared to the previous year.
-An increase of $37.5 million in net sales from licensed and other owned fragrance products was largely attributed to stronger performance in several brand categories, including a boost from the launch of Radiance.
+Elizabeth Arden reported in its 2012 annual report that net sales increased by 6.5%, or $71.7 million, for the fiscal year ending June 30, 2011, compared with the previous year.
+The company attributed $37.5 million of the increase to licensed and other owned fragrance products, with the performance of several brands contributing to the result.
+The company also cited the launch of Radiance among the factors supporting fragrance sales.